Python Lists

 Adding Elements to a List:

-• Using append(): Adds a single element to the end of the list.
+• Using append(): Appends a single item to the list's tail.

-• Using insert(): Adds an element at a specific position.
+• Using insert(): Inserts an item at a designated index.

 my_list = [1, 2, 3]